Training, development and registration (clinical photography)

 Training and education programmes

-You will normally take the postgraduate course in clinical photography on a distance learning basis, while working in a post as a trainee clinical photographer.
+You will normally take the postgraduate course in clinical photography on a distance learning basis, while working in a post as a trainee clinical photographer but there is also an undergraduate course available.

 Graphic designers can also do a graduate or postgraduate certificate in graphic design for health.